| |

 |

-During the last week, solar activity was moderate on 29-30 Aug, 4 Sep and low for the rest of time.
-Seventeen active sunspot regions (AR4191, AR4196-AR4202, AR4204-AR212) were on the visible disk with five M-class flares produced.
-No solar proton event levels happened.
-The F10.7 index decreased from 232 sfu to 172 sfu.
-The geomagnetic field was at moderate storm levels for 3 hours, minor storm levels for 9 hours, active levels for fifteen hours, due to the effect of the halo CME on 30 Aug, it was quiet to unsettled levels for the rest of time. | | Within the next week, solar activity is expected to be low to moderate with chances for M-class flares.
-The geomagnetic field is expected to be mainly at quiet to unsettled levels with isolated minor storm levels on 5-7 Sep and active levels on 8-10 Sep due to the effect of the recurrent coronal hole high speed stream and the CME on 4 Sep. it will be quiet to unsettled levels for the rest of time. | Published: 2025-09-05 06:30 UTC Forecaster: 026/040 |
+| During the last week, solar activity was moderate on 16-17 May and low on the other days.
+Nine sunspot active regions (AR4435-AR4436, AR4438-AR4444) were on the visible disk with four M-class flares produced.
+No solar proton event occurred.
+The F10.7 index ranged from 101 sfu to 118 sfu.
+Due to the effect of a recurrent coronal hole high speed stream, the solar wind speed reached a peak of about 730km/s, and the geomagnetic field reached moderate storm levels for 6 hours, minor storm levels for 15 hours and active levels for 9 hours on 15-16 May.
+Due to the effect of a CME on 16 May, the solar wind speed reached a peak of about 630km/s and the geomagnetic field reached active levels for 12 hours on 19 May.
+It was quiet to unsettled for the rest of the time.
+The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm levels on 17-19 May and 21 May. | | | Within the next week, solar activity is expected to be low to moderate with a chance for M-class flares.
+The geomagnetic field is expected to reach isolated active levels on 22-23 May and isolated active to minor storm levels on 27-28 May due to the effect of a recurrent coronal hole high speed stream.
+It is expected to be quiet to unsettled for the rest of the time. | | Published: 2026-05-22 06:30 UTC Forecaster: 012/042 | |

 |